jerickjoe111/launch-school/LS170-LS171/concepts/01_the_internet.md

 A PDU or Protocol Data Unit is a block of data transmitted over a network; each protocol or protocol layers name this unit differently (*segment* for TCP in the Transport layer, *packet* for IP in the Internet/Network layer, etc.) but all are composed by the same elements:

 * A Header, that contains protocol-specific metadata about the PDU, like the source and destination IP addresses in a *packet*, or boolean flags.
 * The Data Payload, that contains the actual data we want to transport over the network according a specific protocol at a specific layer.
-One very important thing is that the entire PDU from a layer above composes the data payload for the PDU of the layer below (this is a form of data encapsulation, as we are hiding data from one layer, encapsulating it inside the PDU of the layer below)
+One very important thing is that the entire PDU from a layer above composes the data payload for the PDU of the layer below (this is a form of data encapsulation, as we are hiding data from one layer, *encapsulating* it inside the PDU of the layer below)
 * An optional Footer or Trailer, that, like the Header, contains more metadata about the PDU.

-The use of PDUs in our model allows us to create a separation between the protocols at different layers, a system in which a layer below provides a service to the layers above.
-This way, this separation of layers provides a form of abstraction that also allows us to the use of protocols at some layer without having to worry about the layers working underneath.
+The use of PDUs in our model allows us to create a separation between the protocols at different layers, a system in which a layer below provides a service to the layers above, by *encapsulating* the data from superior layers into the PDU from the layer below.
+This way, this separation of layers provides a form of abstraction that also allows us to the use of protocols at some layer without having to worry about other layers' protocols.

 ## The Physical Network